garrandall/popular-music-data/tracks/hey-you-bachman-turner-overdrive.md

 For every one on top there's one who can't retrace

 You realize now
-You should have tried now, ooh ooh
+You should have tried now, ohooh
 The music's gone now, you'll find out
 You lost it somehow
 Hey you, sha la la la